Internal

 Portfolio or Journal Reflective portfolio 50 3,000 words Semester 1, Teaching Week 12 Students will submit a portfolio at the end of the module.
 The portfolio will include short personal reflections on some seminar discussions/activities (to be chosen by the student), and critical responses to selected readings.

-Written coursework assignment Policy brief 50 2,500 words Semester 1, Assessment Week 2 Students will use theoretical knowledge gained on the module to identify and evaluate the ethical considerations raised by a concrete policy question.
+Written coursework assignment Policy essay 50 2,500 words Semester 1, Assessment Week 2 Students will use theoretical knowledge gained on the module to identify and evaluate the ethical considerations raised by a concrete policy question.
 The assignment will develop students' wider skills in writing for non-academic audiences.

 Penalties for late submission of summative assessment